RanNachmany/rich-client-codelab/README.md

 Rich client codelab
 ================

-Romain Guy demoed at Googel I/O 2014 a "material witness" app - a sample application for the new Material Design APIs introduced in the Android L SDK.
+Romain Guy demoed at Google I/O 2014 a "material witness" app - a sample application for the new Material Design APIs introduced in the Android L SDK.
 In this code lab we will take a subset of the original app and backport it to ICS.
 We will implement

 * Custom theme colors